 The Beautiful Dream

-One of my goals is to explore and develop the potential of the ukulele.
-To date I’ve arranged works by Bach, Sor, Giuliani, Carulli, Carcassi, Tarrega, Le Roy, and Ferrer.
-I’ve also arranged a book of 35 Scottish Folk Tunes (published by Schott) and numerous other traditional and folk tunes.
+One of my goals has been to explore and develop the potential of the ukulele.
+I’ve arranged works by Bach, Sor, Giuliani, Carulli, Carcassi, Tarrega, Le Roy, and Ferrer.
+In 2015 I was commissioned by Schott to arrange a book of 35 Scottish Folk Tunes.
+I’ve arranged numerous other traditional and folk tunes.
 Adapting this music to the ukulele is fun and challenging.
 It also made me aware just how versatile a ukulele can be.
 Jake Shimabukuro’s Nashville Sessions CD took the ukulele to a new level of creativity and experimentation proving that the full potential of the ukulele will only be realised by creating new works for the instrument.
-At this stage convincing non-ukulele composers to write for the ukulele feels more like a dream than a reality.